How to Tell if You are in an Abusive Relationship

 Then one day he tells you that your skirt is too short.
 He doesn’t like other guys looking at you.
 Or, he snaps angrily at you when you are talking.
 He apologizes immediately, but the comment really hurts your feelings.
 Suddenly, he doesn’t want to be with anybody else, just you.
 Every night.

-An abusive relationship doesn’t even mean that someone is hitting or hurting you physically.
+An abusive relationship doesn’t necessarily mean that someone is hitting or hurting you physically.
 Actually, it is usually about control.
 Controlling your appearance, your time, everything in your life.

 - Your partner seems jealous or possessive of you and your time.